BA in Italian & Linguistics

 - Three core courses in linguistics, to be taken in any order (all have CAS LX 250 as a prerequisite):

 - CAS LX 301 Phonetics & Phonology: Introduction to Sound Systems (previously offered as CAS LX 510)

 - CAS LX 321 Syntax: Introduction to Sentential Structure (previously offered as CAS LX 522)

 - CAS LX 331 Semantics & Pragmatics: Introduction to Linguistic Meaning (previously offered as 502)

 - Two additional CAS LX electives above the level of CAS LX 250

 - in Italian — Italian literature (see above listing) or Italian culture: chosen from CAS LI 349, 452, 473, 480, 540

-- in linguistics — from courses in general linguistics (CAS LX courses at or above the 400 level) or sociolinguistics (CAS AN 521), or other linguistics courses with advisor approval
+- in linguistics — from courses in general linguistics (CAS LX courses at or above the 300 level) or other linguistics courses with advisor approval